Short-Term Disability (STD)

 Can I collect on Short-Term Disability after I give birth?
 And for how long?

-Yes, you can collect for 6 weeks for a normal delivery and 8 weeks for a C-section if you meet the definition of disability.
-For the first 12 months following the effective date of insurance or an increase in insurance, benefits are not payable for disabilities caused by, contributed to by, or resulting from a pre-existing condition.
+Yes, but there are some limitations on the coverage.
+For the first 12 months following the effective date of insurance coverage or an increase in insurance coverage, benefits are not payable for disabilities caused by, contributed to by, or resulting from a pre-existing condition.
 A pre-existing condition is one for which an insured has received medical treatment, consultation, care or services, including diagnostic measures or prescribed drugs or medicine within the 3 months prior to his or her effective date of insurance or increase in insurance.

 EOI form